Home About Us Research Family Support Advocacy Siblings & Youth Ask for Help Gallery Contact Us Donate Now →

 Foundation Created

-Sandeep Kolte and Misha Mehta formally create the Neev Kolte & Brave Ronil Foundation in Pleasanton, CA, partnering with the Mehta family, who lost their son Ronil to DIPG in 2018.
+Sandeep Kolte and Misha Mehta formally create the Neev Kolte Foundation in Pleasanton, CA, dedicated to funding DIPG research and supporting affected families.

 April 2023